Chapter One – Hunger Pangs

 She glanced around, watching the patrons she'd heard but not really listened to in this eatery.
 One man, especially sullen and despondent, a blank stare spread across his old red eyes, looking far off, maybe to dreams that had passed him by, as his wife chattered endlessly.
 It looked like the woman did not even mind him not listening, as if she merely wanted to talk and share something, ramble and let it out.
 They were two ships with two different captains passing on a massive ocean, dense in fog, never seeing the nearness of the other.
 This saddened Juliette in a way that made her look away suddenly, as if she'd drown on that ocean and couldn't breathe.
 She looked away, a sharp pain inching along her esophagus.
 She swallowed hard, the bacon difficult to chew and she spit it up in a napkin and then left it there beside her plate.
 She was done with the meal.

 Juliette wondered why this stung, as it did.
 These two people were nothing to her.
 But that was not it.
 The food no longer seemed edible.
 Her coffee was cold, the cream making a ringed pattern toward the sides, looking undrinkable.
 The flavor was her favorite when she'd traveled in Europe.
 She recalled the taste of coffee, so much deeper and richer than this American blend.
 This was all new to her – this life in Texas.
 The name itself made her cringe: Texas.
 How did she end up here?
 Not that it mattered.
 It was a state she just hadn't lived in before and she needed new territory.
 There was a remote piece of property for sale, a large estate, and it seemed fitting to her.
-So she had her servant, Hubert, buy it and now she was here.
+So she had her servant, Omar, buy it and now she was here.

 She finally made the purchase of the place she would live for the remainder of her days – as many days that she would be allowed.
 She was never sure when her life would end.
 She expected it, but never assumed it to happen.
 It seemed more real than ever now, and it made her feel somewhat hopeful.